Why the Word Sounds Like Spooky Physics

 The use of the term “metaphysics” seems to have originated from the organization of Aristotle’s writings by Andronicus of Rhodes, who lived some three centuries after Aristotle’s death.
 Aristotle’s writings were arranged so that they immediately followed his work on physics.
 Here we have the first mention of “meta” physics or “beyond physics.”
 The name “metaphysics” has endured over the intervening centuries.

-Many people think of metaphysics as a special area of the hard sciences, but this is not correct.
+Some individuals believe metaphysics is a part of the hard sciences, but this is not correct.
 While the ideas of metaphysics have driven many scientific investigations and theoretical ponderings into the unknown, metaphysics is not considered a separate, quantitative “science.”
 However, numerous foundational questions about metaphysics have indeed served as a speculative platform for the development of modern scientific inquiry and advancement.
 In fact, many sciences today originated with the thought of how and why things exist and work.
-If these ideas were not hypothetically pursued, we might still be living in the dark ages.
+If these ideas were never hypothetically pursued, we might still be living in the dark ages.

 Three Subset Categories of Metaphysics